 He has written for nearly all the major UK newspapers, editing the Inside Track column of the Sunday Times and writing the weekly “Big Sports Interview” for the London Evening Standard as well as several business publications.
-He has presented programmes for radio and television, and written 26 books including the first history of Bollywood.
+He has also presented programmes for radio and television, and written 28 books including the first history of Bollywood.

 He has won several awards: business columnist of the year, sports news reporter of the year, sports story of the year and Silver Jubilee Literary award for his History of Indian Cricket.

 He was consulted by government ministers in the run-up to London’s successful bid for the 2012 Olympic Games and served on the Budd Committee which provided the basis for the new UK gambling legislation.
 He is a trustee of Sporting Equals, the charity which promotes greater involvement in sport and physical activity by disadvantaged communities particularly the black and minority ethnic population, and of the National Army Museum, and a fellow of the Institute of Chartered Accountants of England and Wales.

 In September 2012, Loughborough University awarded him an Honorary Doctorate for outstanding contribution to journalism and the promotion of equality.

 His public speaking – before or after dinner – lifts the lid on sport, the Olympics and journalism as well as wider economic and political issues, and India.

 Mihir lives in west London with his wife, Caroline Cecil, who runs a financial PR consultancy.
 He has a daughter, Indira.